 Fast-forward to the end of the week and you’ve not only blended in with your cabin mates, but you’ve made best friends and exchanged numbers so you can text on the daily when you get back to the city.
-You not only got to the top of that towering ropes course, but by the end of the week you did it in record time and even encouraged a buddy or two to make the climb.
+And you got to the top of the ropes course because you had the encouragement of your cabin mates/new best friends.

 This is just one example of how summer camp — and Muskoka Woods, specifically — can help build your child’s confidence.

 Adolescence and mental health